habibcomsats/NVFlare/docs/user_guide/workspace.rst

 The ``startup`` folder contains the config and the scripts to start the FL client program.

-The :class:`Workspace<nvflare.apis.workspace.Workspace>` object is available through the FLContext.
+The :class:`Workspace<flare.apis.workspace.Workspace>` object is available through the FLContext.
 From the Workspace, you can access each folder location accordingly

 .. code-block:: python